Jessica Delfino

+Career

-Music and Performance
+Music and performance

 Jessica Delfino's first CD, Dirty Folk Rock came out in 2004 on the Soundcakes International label.
 It received excellent reviews all across the United States, including in Jane Magazine, High Times (Best "unsigned" Act of The Week), Arthur Magazine (in a fawning review by Sonic Youth's Thurston Moore) and The Onion (describing her as "Redd Foxx meets Jewel").

 Delfino's second CD, I Wanna Be Famous, came out in June 2008 on the Loudmouth Records label, and was officially the first CD ever to be released by that label.
 It has received praise from Time Out New York, Time Out London, and Blender Magazine's Rob Tannenbaum, who described Delfino as "The Joan Baez of the Vagina Song."
 Animator Nick Fox-Gieg's video for the title cut of the song, I Wanna Be Famous, has been viewed more than one million times on YouTube.

 She has appeared on Opie & Anthony's radio show, UK comedian Russell Brand's radio show, the Sundance Channel, BBC's Loose Ends Radio Programme, the Montreal Comedy Festival, the (Scotland) Edinburgh Fringe Festival, the Galway (Ireland) Comedy Festival, the Bud Light Comedy Festival (Dublin, Ireland), the NY International Children's Film Festival and toured the US with Lisa "Suckdog" Crystal Carver, Dame Darcy, The Trachtenburg Family Slideshow Players, and Corn Mo as their opening act.
 She has also appeared on the Fox News Channel show, "Red Eye" with Greg Gutfeld.

 Delfino, together with Meat Cake author and fellow musician Dame Darcy created Naughty Nautical Nite, a monthly maritime-themed cabaret show at The Slipper Room in New York City, which showcases off-beat acts from around the world, such as ventriloquist Carla Rhodes and world-renowned thereminist Pamelia Kurstin.
 In September 2008, she appeared in sold-out performances of her show, Dirty Folk Rock, at the Soho Theatre in London, for which she received a "Critics Choice" from Time Out London.

 Delfino is also known for performing as various unusual characters, including "Bilge Baron" in her histrionic fear-metal band Haunted Pussy and "T-Top Trans-Am" (her white-trash burlesque act) amongst many others, some of which appear in "Skits N Tits" the monthly sketch comedy show she co-produces in NYC with Diane O'Debra Langan and Steph Sabelli.

+On Thursday, September 10, 2015, Delfino performed 16 times in New York City, setting a record for most consecutive comedic sets performed on one night, and beating out comedian Steve Byrne, who'd previously held the record with 13.
+Two days later, her record was toppled by comedian Aaron Berg, who performed 23 sets in one night.
+Delfino still holds the record for most consecutive comedic music sets in one night, and most comedic sets performed by a female in one night.